Jorge Luis Borges: Philosophy

-Fritz Mauthner, philosopher of language and author of the Wörterbuch der Philosophie (Dictionary of Philosophy), had an important influence on Borges.
-Borges always recognized the influence of this German philosopher.
+Fritz Mauthner, the German philosopher of language and author of the Wörterbuch der Philosophie (Dictionary of Philosophy), was an important influence on Borges, which Borges recognized.
 According to the literary review Sur, the book was one of the five books most noted and read by Borges.
-The first time that Borges mentioned Mauthner was in 1928 in his book The language of the Argentines (El idioma de los argentinos).
+The first time that Borges mentioned Mauthner was in 1928 in his book The language of the Argentines (El idioma de los argentinos) to justify the impossibility of ordering ideas by affinity (psychological classification).
+Subsequently, he referred to him in various journals and writings as one of his favorite authors.
 In a 1962 interview Borges described Mauthner as possessing a fine sense of humor as well as great knowledge and erudition.

+Borges addressed the subject of language in several of his works from different perspectives.
+The direct influence of Mauthner is evident in eight short stories, as noted by Silvia G. Dapía.

 In an interview, Denis Dutton asked Borges who were the "philosophers who have influenced your works, in whom you've been the most interested".
 In reply, Borges named Berkeley and Schopenhauer.
 He was also influenced by Spinoza, about whom Borges wrote a famous poem.
 It is not without humour that Borges once wrote: "Siempre imaginé que el Paraíso sería algún tipo de biblioteca." ("I always imagined Paradise to be some kind of a library.")